Experimentally Extending Quantum Kernel Learning to Quantum Data by NMR: Extracting quantum kernels and implementing ML tasks

-of a two spin-\(\frac{1}{2}\) particles subject to Hamiltonian \(H_Z = -0.5 \cdot (\sigma_z^{(1)} + \sigma_z^{(2)})\) and maintained at an inverse temperature \(\beta = 1.5\).
-The numerical results of the classification are shown in Fig. \ref{fig:entanglement_classification} (c).
-Here, the background shades represent the actual entanglement labels of the operators, which are obtained by using the logarithmic negativity as the entanglement witness for the final states \cite{Plenio2005}.
-Here training is done with 30 operators, chosen from only the lower part of the parameter space as indicated by circles.
+The numerical results of the classification are shown in Fig. \ref{fig:entanglement_classification} (d), where the background shades represent the actual entanglement labels of the operators.
+The training is done with 30 operators, chosen from only the lower part of the parameter space as indicated by circles.
 The kernel model is then tested on 196 operators uniformly distributed over the entire parameter space.
-The model is found to classify the operators with an accuracy of 94\%.
+The model is found to classify the operators with an accuracy of 95\%.
 Interestingly, we observe an extrapolation ability of the proposed kernel model beyond the training area.
 This is because a kernel with quantum inputs measures the similarity of the inputs directly in the quantum operator space and not in the classical parameter space \cite{markov2023quantumsimilarity}.
 We now replace the quantum kernel with a classical Gaussian kernel that takes in parameters $(\theta,\alpha)$ as inputs \cite{scikit-learn}.
-The classification results with the classical kernel with the same training points (as in the quantum case) are shown in Fig. \ref{fig:entanglement_classification} (d).
-Note that, while the classical kernel is able to recognize the lower entangling area where training points are located, it completely fails to recognize the upper entangling area.
-This example illustrates the power of quantum kernels over classical kernels, especially for quantum tasks.
+The classification results with the classical kernel with the same training points (as in the quantum case) are shown in Fig. \ref{fig:entanglement_classification} (e).
+Note that while the classical kernel is able to recognize the lower entangling area where training points are located, it completely fails to recognize the upper entangling area.
+This example illustrates the power of quantum kernels over classical kernels, especially for quantum tasks. \ref{fig:entanglement_classification} (f) and (g) show the accuracy of the quantum kernel SVM vs. the number of training unitaries and accuracy vs. the delay time $\tau$ used in the entangling unitary $U_e$, respectively.
+Both saturate at around 95\%.
+Furthermore, to experimentally validate the proposed quantum kernel, we use the DBFM molecule shown in Fig. \ref{fig:entanglement_classification}(b) to experimentally simulate one arm of the register in Fig. \ref{fig:entanglement_classification} (a).
+The experimental results are shown in Fig. \ref{fig:entanglement_classification} (h).
+The accuracy of the classification is found to be 91\%.
+The reduction in accuracy, as compared to the numerical results, can be attributed to the fact that the DBFM molecule is not a perfect realization of the star topology register and to the imperfections in pulses used in realizing the unitary operators.
+However, the results are still quite promising and show that the quantum kernel can be used to classify unitaries acting on quantum states.